jetannenbaum/Bipes4RP2040/docs/labs/joystick.md

 ![Lab 9](./img/lab9.jpg)

-## Drawing Lines With a Joystick and the SSD1306 Display
+## Drawing Lines With a Joystick and the OLED Display

 - We already added the ssd1306 library to the microcontroller.

 - We also took some time to look at the blocks in the Displays OLED Display section.

     - Did you notice the line block?

 - We learned how to read the Analog to Digital Converter inputs in Lab 5.
 In this case, we are using two of the ADCs.